Spaying & Neutering

 No, we are fully equipped, but if your pet requires a specific diet, you can feel free to bring it with.

-Yes, that’s our specialty.
+Yes, that’s a special interest of ours.
 We often board pets requiring more than one type of medication – we always take care of that special service in great detail!

 Dogs: Rabies, “DAPP”(distemper combination) and Bordetella (canine cough).